nightme237/ProjectJ/README.md

-# ProjectJ
+## ProjectJ

---DESCRIPTION--
+### DESCRIPTION

-A grocery list tracker where:
+A grocery list tracker where users can:
-  users can store their groceries on a conventional list but also track how much remaining product they have left with this, we should be able to remind users when a product is low such that they can remember to buy more.

-IDEAS:
+- Store their groceries on a conventional list.
+- Track how much remaining product they have left.
+- Receive reminders when a product is low, prompting them to buy more.

+### IDEAS

-  integration with e-receipts so that users do not have to manually input bought groceries recipe ideas for given groceries
+- Integration with e-receipts so that users do not have to manually input bought groceries.
+- Recipe ideas for given groceries.